James Lawrence Bartol

-James Lawrence Bartol (June 4, 1813 – June 23, 1887) was an American jurist who served as chief judge of the supreme court of the U.S. state of Maryland, the Court of Appeals.
+James Lawrence Bartol (June 4, 1813 – June 23, 1887) was an American jurist from Maryland.
+He served as associate judge of the Maryland Court of Appeals from 1857 to 1867.
+He then served as chief judge of the Court of Appeals until 1883.

 Early life

-James Lawrence Bartol was born on June 4, 1813, in Havre de Grace, Maryland to George Bartol.
-After graduating from Jefferson College in 1832, he studied law under the tutelage of Otho Scott, and was admitted to the bar in 1836.
+James Lawrence Bartol was born on June 4, 1813, in Havre de Grace, Maryland, to George Bartol.
+His father was a merchant.
+At the age of 15, he went to Baltimore to become a merchant, but he left to continue his education.
+He was a private pupil of Samuel Martin of Chanceford Township, Pennsylvania.
+After graduating from Jefferson College in 1832, Bartol studied law under the tutelage of Otho Scott.
+He then took a trip to Cuba and Florida.
+He was admitted to the bar in 1836.